 Plan fees and charges

 When you review the Shopify Basic, Shopify, and Shopify Advanced pricing plans, you can see multiple rates and fees, such as monthly price, credit card rates, and transaction fees.
 You are billed in US dollars even if your store is located outside of the US.

 The monthly price is a recurring subscription charge for using Shopify, which varies depending on the plan you choose.

 If you sign up for an annual, a biennial, or a triennial billing cycle, then you can receive a discount on your subscription charge.

 Credit card rates

-The credit card rate is a small fee that Shopify charges that lets you accept major credit cards, such as Visa and MasterCard, as payment in your store (you don't pay any fees to the credit card provider itself).
+The credit card rate is a small fee that Shopify charges that lets you accept major credit cards, such as Visa and MasterCard, as payment in your store (you don't pay any fees to the credit card gateway itself).
 These fees vary for online and POS due to the security and risk of taking a payment online versus taking a payment in person.

 The credit card rates vary depending on the plan that you choose.

 Transaction fees are per-transaction charges that apply if you use a third-party payment gateway to take customer payments.
 This fee covers the charge for Shopify to integrate with an external payment gateway.